 You should be able to take the money of your business, the way you organize time for your business, the architecture, the stuff that builds your business, and the leadership, what it takes to direct and grow your business moving forward.
 You should be able to identify it, understand the parts.
 Have a plan or a process in place to grow those parts and develop them if you don’t have them.
 Figure out the key parts that are missing, and be able to grade yourself to say that I do this very, very well.
 I don’t do so well at this.
 These are the most critical, or core, or most important parts of my business, and how am I doing with those in relation to how big my business is getting?
 Does that make sense so far?

-So, there’s only four things, Mr. And Mrs. Business Owner.
+So, there are only four things, Mr. And Mrs. Business Owner.

 Money, Time, Architecture, and Leadership.
 If I’m not organized to keep track of what’s going on with my money, If I’m not paying attention to what’s going on with my time.
 If I don’t have the parts, the stuff in my business to form the architecture built and make sense of what’s going on, and I’m not planning to lead effectively and drive my business forward, and know what I expect out of the future, then I’m setting myself up for failure.